Sipahi: Kapikulu Sipahis

-Kapikulu Sipahis (Sipahis of the Porte), also known as the Six Divisions of Cavalry, were household cavalry troops of the Ottoman Palace.
+The Kapıkulu Cavalry, also known as "Sipahis of the Porte", were household cavalry troops of the Ottoman Palace.
 They were the cavalry equivalent of the Janissary household infantry force.
-There were six divisions of Kapikulu Sipahis: Sipahis, Silahtars, Right Ulufecis, Left Ulufecis, Right Garips, and Left Garips.
+There were six divisions of Kapıkulu cavalry: Kapıkulu Sipahis, Silahdars, Right Ulufecis, Left Ulufecis, Right Garips, and Left Garips.
 All of them were paid quarterly salaries, while the Sipahis and Silahtars were elite units.